- NACE Challenge

 How long does it take to gain the NACE Challenge Award?

 This depends on your starting point.
 If your school has an established focus on provision for more able learners, then your initial audit against the Challenge Framework may show that you will be ready to apply for the award within a year.
 Most schools take around two years to reach this point, largely due to the requirement for a whole-school ethos and consistency.
 Some may take longer, depending on their circumstances.
+For an overview of timings, key actions and support at each stage, click here.

 How will I know if my school is ready to apply for Challenge Award accreditation?